-Christened Claude Moine in Paris, Mitchell took the pseudonym Eddy Mitchell and was a member of the band Les Chaussettes Noires and took on a bad-boy American image so popular during the 1950s.
+Christened Claude Moine in Paris, Mitchell took the pseudonym Eddy Mitchell and was a member of the band Les Chaussettes Noires.
+He took on a bad-boy American image so popular during the 1950s.

-Their first album was an instant success selling 2 million copies in 1961.
-He set out on a solo career in 1963.
+Their first album was an instant success, selling 2 million copies in 1961.
+However, he set out on a solo career in 1963.

 Mitchell often recorded outside France and worked with notable musicians like Jimmy Page and famous UK drummer Bobby Graham.
 Whenever he recorded in the US, Mitchell worked with the most legendary (still) session musicians from that era.

-Mitchell was a big fan of American movies and hosted a television program featuring American cinema.
+Mitchell was a big fan of American movies, and he hosted a television program featuring American cinema called La Dernière Séance.

 9. Julien Doré

 He also participated in the fifth season of Nouvelle Star and won against Tigane.
-Doré has released three successful studio albums with top-four rankings on French album charts.
+Doré has released three successful studio albums with top-four rankings on the French album chart.

 10. Sylvie Vartan

 Although she was born in Bulgaria during turbulent times, Sylvie Vartan is a much-loved French singer.
 She was highly productive as a ye-ye (yeah-yeah) artist and often incorporated highly choreographed dance routines into her performance.

 She toured with her husband Johnny Hallyday during the 1960s and ’70s with a vast audience.
 Under her recording contract with RCA, she was the second most prolific artist after Elvis.